jakobhuerner/jakobhuerner.github.io/_posts/_2021-01-31-wasserturm_freie-mitte.md

 layout: post
 title: Wasserturm
 categories: [Photos, GraetzlImWandel]
-excerpt: "Graetzl im Wandel" - Nordbahnhofviertel in Vienna in constant change
+excerpt: Graetzl im Wandel - Nordbahnhofviertel in Vienna in constant change
 ---

 Some images of the construction around the historic water tower, the landmark which will be the center of the "Freie Mitte", a large new park of 10 hectare.